lucaperyraluca/Networking/README.md

 # Networking
 Some code to automate networking...

-This code just automate the connection (by SSH) to a device and execute the commands that are needed.
+This code just automate the connection (by SSH) to a device, execute the commands that are needed and show the output.

 In this case I used *"getpass"* like a secure action to prevent the exposition of the passwords.
 Its important have in mind that in Pycharm will not work correctly, and is neccesary execute it in a terminal (like cmd).
 It was successfully tested in Visual Studio Code.